 Having been around for decades, Labyrinth is definitely essential for your family’s board game collection.

-- Fun play experience – In Labyrinth, Ravensburger’s hugely...
+- Fun Play Experience – In Labyrinth, Ravensburger’s wildly...

 Playing Time: 15mins